MicrosoftDocs/fabric-docs/docs/data-engineering/highconcurrencymode-notebooks.md

 > [!NOTE]
 > The high concurrency mode-based session sharing is always within a single user boundary.
-> The notebooks need to have matching spark configurations, share the same default lakehouse and libraries to share a single spark session.
+> The notebooks need to have matching spark configurations, should be part of the same workspace, share the same default lakehouse and libraries to share a single spark session.

 ## Configure High Concurrency Mode
 By default, all the Fabric workspaces will be enabled with High Concurrency Mode.
 To configure the High Concurrency feature ,